presto2116/MoneyMatters/README.md

 	5. View Transactions by Category
 	6. Exit

-## Enjoy the application and please leave feedback in my github issues page.
+### Enjoy the application and please leave feedback in the issues tab